sadaqatali41/laravel-9-app/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## this is simple laravel-9 application for begginer
+## This is simple laravel-9 application for begginer
 ### What we have included in this project
 1. Routing
 2. Eloquent